majuyitan/telex-bard/README.md

 ## **Key Features**
 - Automatically selects and posts a random poem to a Telex channel daily.
 - Uses the **Telex Messages API** to deliver the poems.
-- Configured to run at **6 PM every evening** using Interval cron scheduling.
+- Configured to run at **8 AM every evening** using Interval cron scheduling.
 - Implements **Bearer Token Authentication** for secure API access.

 ---